 It’s also a good idea to print out the piece and read it that way — the change of format often helps you spot errors you may not have seen on the screen.

 No matter who edits, make sure they know what to look for.
 A good editor can see both the forest and the trees.
 This means that they’re looking for an overall solid piece of content that’s thorough, educational, and covers the topic properly.
-They also should be on the lookout for grammar and spelling errors, missing words, and an inconsistent tone.

-9. Think beyond blog posts
+9. Don’t: Rely on blog posts alone

 Blog articles can be a huge asset to your website for all the reasons above.
 But don’t think that blog content is all you need to create.
-Quality content also comes in the form of social media, guides, case studies, checklists, e-books, white papers, webinars, podcasts — the list goes on.
+Good content also comes in the form of social media, guides, case studies, checklists, e-books, white papers, webinars, podcasts — the list goes on.

-Once you’ve built a quality content marketing foundation, you can experiment with new formats and see how your audience responds.
 You can also create complementary content that covers one topic in a variety of ways, with each piece linking to one another.

 Pro tip: Don’t rush the headline-writing process.
 A good headline can be the difference between someone clicking on your link or continuing to scroll.
 After you’ve written a piece, try to spend at least 10 minutes brainstorming as many headline options as you can before making a final decision.

-10. Don’t forget to promote
+10. Don’t: Forget to promote

 Like a tree falling in the forest, if a blog article is published and no one knows about it, does it make a sound?

-To ensure your content gets the widest reach possible, you’ve got to do what you can to promote it.
 While you don’t want your social media to be a one-way conversation where you’re constantly shouting about your own company, you should be sharing your content regularly with your audience and followers.

 HawkSEM blog: 11 Steps to Create Quality Content